Business (BA)

 BA 290 Business Seminar (3 Credits)

-BA 290 is the capstone course for all specializations in the Associate of Applied Science degree in Business.
-It is an opportunity for students to demonstrate all they have learned in the areas of accounting, management, finance, marketing and operations.
-It also allows for the opportunity to demonstrate communication and technology skills.
-The end result will be a great sample of work for the portfolio that students can use in seeking employment or advancement.
-This is a hands-on, skills-oriented course.
+Offers a capstone learning experience for all specializations in the Associate of Applied Science degree in Business.
+Emphasizes opportunities for students to demonstrate all they have learned in the areas of accounting, management, finance, marketing and operations, communication, and technology skills.
+Provides a hands-on learning experience where students will develop a sample of work for the portfolio which can be used for seeking employment or advancement.

 View Course Outline